MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secure-access-to-repos.md

 If you run our example pipeline, when you turn on the toggle, the pipeline will fail, and the error logs will tell you `remote: TF401019: The Git repository with name or identifier FabrikamChat does not exist or you do not have permissions for the operation you are attempting.` and `remote: TF401019: The Git repository with name or identifier FabrikamFiber does not exist or you do not have permissions for the operation you are attempting.`

-To fix the checkout issues, follow the stesp described in [Basic process](#basic-process).
+To fix the checkout issues, follow the steps described in [Basic process](#basic-process).

 Additionally, you need to explicitly check out the submodule repositories, _before_ the repositories that use them.
 In our example, it means the `FabrikamFiberLib` repository.